knight-lang/knight-lang/specs.md

 This section describes possible extensions that Knight implementations could add.
 Because these are extensions, none of them are required to be compliant.
 They're simply ways to make Knight more ~~enjoyable~~ bearable to write in.

 ### 6.0.1 The `X` Function.
 Note that the function `X` is explicitly reserved for extensions: Knight will never use `X` for function names, and implementations are free to use it as they wish.
 Note that since this is reserved for extensions, they're free to "overload" it.
-That is, you can have different functions that all start with `X`, eg, `X_OPENFILE`, `X_READFILE`, `X_CLOSEFILE`.
+That is, you can have different functions that all start with `X`, e.g., `X_OPENFILE`, `X_READFILE`, `X_CLOSEFILE`.

 ## 6.1 `VALUE(string)`: Look up strings as variables
 This function would convert its argument to a string, then look it up as if it were a variable name.
 That is, it could be a replacement for `EVAL string`, when `string` is just a variable name.